lilyosah/tech-knowledgebase/Rails Models.md

 ```

- #### Through Relations
+ ##### Through Relations
 Connecting two indirectly related DBs.
-Say that it has many of the third table and specify which column it should go through
+Say that it has many of the third table and specify which column it should go through.
+Probably has something else meaningful in this table to say about connecting the data.
+Otherwise, you can use a join table.

-> "When two models A and B each have a has-one or has-many relationship to a common third model C, a many-to-many association between A and B can be established through C.""
+> "When two models A and B each have a has-one or has-many relationship to a common third model C, a many-to-many association between A and B can be established through C."

 **Ex: ✏**